 Integration of the primitive reflexes important because:

-- They are the basic of our nervous system and our ability to move
+- They are the basis of our nervous system and our ability to move

 - They originate in the brain stem.
 This area of the brain is responsible for survival.
-If under stress we are still moving from here then we are not able to easily access our prefrontal cortex where we can process and analyse information.
-Instead we stay in survival and stress.
+If under stress, we functioning from the brain stem and we are not able to easily access our prefrontal cortex, which is where we process and analyse information.
+Instead, we stay in survival and stress.

-- As we get older our unintegrated reflexes trigger the flight/flight response even when there is no ‘logical' reason for the stress.
+- As we get older, our unintegrated reflexes trigger the fight/flight response, even when there is no ‘logical' reason for the stress.
 So, stressed behaviour becomes our pattern of responding.